router-city/router-city/openvpn.md

 $ sudo nano /etc/openvpn/router-city-peer0-peer1.config
 ```

-Use the following sample comfig and customize it with your info as outlined below:
+Use the following sample config and customize it with your info as outlined below:

 * Replace `<PEER_NAME>` with a self chosen name to identify this peer.
 * Replace `<REMOTE_PEER_NAME>` with a self chosen name to identify the remote peer.